fwong03/celery/docs/userguide/calling.rst

         'interval_max': 0.2,
     })

-the maximum time spent retrying will be 0.4 seconds.
-It's set relatively short by default because a connection failure could lead to a retry pile effect if the broker connection is down -- For example, many web server processes waiting to retry, blocking other incoming requests.
+The above default policy correlates to a maximum time spent retrying of 0.4 seconds.
+It's set relatively short by default because a connection failure could lead to a retry pile effect if the broker connection is down -- e.g., many web server processes waiting to retry and blocking other incoming requests.

 .. _calling-connection-errors:

 Connection Error Handling
 =========================

-When you send a task and the message transport connection is lost, or the connection cannot be initiated, an :exc:`~kombu.exceptions.OperationalError` error will be raised:
+When you send a task and the message transport connection is lost or the connection cannot be initiated, an :exc:`~kombu.exceptions.OperationalError` error will be raised: